NVIDIA/modulus/examples/cfd/aero_graph_net/README.md

 To request access to the full dataset, please reach out to the [NVIDIA Modulus team](modulus-team@nvidia.com).

+### DrivAerNet

+DrivAerNet [[5](#references)] is a larger dataset which contains around 4000 high-quality car meshes, coefficients and flow information.
+The dataset can be downloaded by following the instructions on the [DrivAerNet GitHub](https://github.com/Mohamedelrefaie/DrivAerNet)
+Please see the corresponding [paper](#references) for more details.

 ## Model overview and architecture

-The AeroGraphNet model is based on the MeshGraphNet architecture which is instrumental for learning from mesh-based data using GNNs.
-The inputs to the model are:
+The AeroGraphNet model is based on the MeshGraphNet [[1](#references)] architecture which is instrumental for learning from mesh-based data using GNNs.
+Depending on the dataset, the model takes different inputs:

+### Ahmed Body dataset

 - Ahmed body surface mesh
 - Reynolds number